liljencrantz/crush/docs/syntax.md

 ## Namespaces

-Unlike regular shells, Crush relies heavily on namespaces to separate different commands and avoid name clashes.
+Unlike other shells, Crush relies heavily on namespaces to separate different commands and avoid name clashes.
 Crush uses `:` as the namespace operator as well as the member access operator.
 (This is because the content of a namespace is simply its members)